ChrisEs146/motorx-blog-api/README.md

-### MotorX blog API
+### MotorX blog API -- In Progress

-Api for the motorX application.
+Api for a cars/vehicles blog application.